 Fix 2: Run System File Checker

 System File Checker tries to repair any corrupted files.
 Such files may also lead to System restore errors.
-So if the system restore does not appear to be functioning correctly on this System, check the System File Checker and try to fix the files.
+So if the system restore does not function correctly on this System, check the System File Checker and try to fix the files.
 The following steps will help you to run the System File Checker

 1. Click the Windows+I button on the keyboard.